jfalcou/eve/doc/manual/functions/arithmetic/firstbitset.rst

       constexpr /* implementation defined */ firstbitset = {};
    }

-Function object computing the bit pattern (with the integral parameter type) in which the only bit set is the first bit set (beginning with the least significant bit) in the parameter which must satisfy the :ref:`IntegralValue <concept-integralvalue>` concept.
+Function object computing the bit pattern (with the integral parameter type) in which the only bit set (if it exists) is the first bit set (beginning with the least significant bit) in the parameter which must satisfy the :ref:`IntegralValue <concept-integralvalue>` concept.